MJoergen/formal/one_stage_fifo/README.md

 try to generate the stimuli necessary to satisfy the condition.
 In other words, the tool writes the testbench for you!

+Finally, I wrap the entire section of formal verification inside a `generate` block using a generic `G_FORMAL` with a default value of `false`.
+This is good practice and instructs the synthesis tool not to generate logic for formal verification.

 ## Running the formal verifier
 In order to run the formal verifier, we must create a small script [one_stage_fifo.sby](one_stage_fifo.sby).

 The tricky line in the script is the following:
 ```
-ghdl -fpsl --std=08 one_stage_fifo.vhd -e one_stage_fifo
+ghdl -fpsl --std=08 -gG_FORMAL=true one_stage_fifo.vhd -e one_stage_fifo
 ```
-The command line parameters `-fpsl --std=08` are necessary to enable the PSL statements inside comments.
+The command line options `-fpsl --std=08` are necessary to enable the PSL statements inside comments.
+The option `-gG_FORMAL=true` instructs GHDL to include the extra code for formal verification.

 Then we just run the verifier using the command
 ```